seantoconnor/seantoconnor.github.io/_pages/jmp.md

 ![](http://seantoconnor.github.io/images/u_index.png)

-Clearly the time spent outside is more pleasant during non-labor activities.
+Clearly spending time outside is more pleasant than inside during non-labor activities.
 Despite the importance of time outdoors, future climate change threatens the way people allocate time outside in ways that we don't understand.
 This research estimates communities' sensitivities to temperature and how these sensitivities vary across the United States due to the local climate.

 To demonstrate the geographic heterogeneity in temperature sensitivity, the animation below plots the average share of the day spent outside in each state using data from the American Time Use Survey:
 ![](http://seantoconnor.github.io/images/facet.gif)